r6915ee/codenames-and-such/README.md

 Some knowledge of [mdBook](https://rust-lang.github.io/mdBook/) is required in particular cases.
-However, for simply editing pages, all you need to know is how to edit traditional [Markdown](https://daringfireball.net/projects/markdown/), along with using the mdBook CLI tool to preview your changes.
+However, for simply editing pages, all you need to know is how to edit [CommonMark](https://commonmark.org/), along with using the mdBook CLI tool to preview your changes.
 See [this section](#compiling) for more details.